A Stochastic Covariance Shrinkage Approach in Ensemble Transform Kalman Filtering: Numerical experiments

 \subsection{QG assimilation results}

 Figure~\ref{fig:qgT1T2} reports the results with the QG model.
-The shrinkage approach handily beats the operational approximation decorrelation function~\eqref{eq:operational-decorrelation} both in terms of stability and in terms of RMSE for the vast majority of chosen dynamic ensemble size $N$ and inflation factor $\alpha$.
-Comparing our methodology to the LETKF with Gaspari-Cohn (GC) localization, we see that GC significantly decreases the error for larger values of $N$ and $\alpha$, but is not stable for more operational under-sampled dynamic ensemble sizes and low inflation factors, as opposed to our shrinkage method.
+Comparing our methodology to the LETKF with an optimally tuned Gaspari-Cohn (GC)~\cite{gaspari1999construction} localization (such that both error and stability are prioritized), we see that GC significantly decreases the error for larger values of $N$ and $\alpha$, but is not stable for more operational under-sampled dynamic ensemble sizes and low inflation factors, as opposed to our shrinkage method.
 Possible sources of error are both the nonlinear observations and the coarse approximation to the covariance estimate.

-These results lend additional support to the argument that a better (perhaps more heuristic) approximation to the shrinkage factor $\gamma$ is needed in order to use our methodology coupled with localization to stabilize operational implementations of the LETKF.
+These results lend additional support to the argument that shrinkage alone is not enough.
+Localization is still required in operational settings, and combining both might yield a positive result.

-The quasi-geostrophic results indicate that our methodology holds promise to be of use for practical data assimilation systems, especially those for which the observations are non-linear transformations of the state representation.
+The quasi-geostrophic results indicate that our methodology holds promise to be of use for practical data assimilation systems, and that the methodology can handle observations that are non-linear transformations of the state representation.
 However, the methodology needs to be refined with more optimal shrinkage factors for operational undersampled empirical covariances.

-\begin{remark} An operational implementation of the LETKF requires $m\times N$ linear solves and $m$ matrix square roots, while our stochastic shrinkage algorithm requires $N + M$ linear solves and one matrix square root.
-Thus as the number of observations grows, the stochastic shrinkage methodology becomes a lot more compelling. \end{remark}
+An operational implementation of the LETKF requires $m\times N$ linear solves and $m$ matrix square roots, while our stochastic shrinkage algorithm requires $N + M$ linear solves and one matrix square root.
+Thus as the number of observations grows, the stochastic shrinkage methodology becomes a lot more compelling.